maroueneessid/C2-POC/README.md

 ### TODO ###

-* Add Log Propagation/Sync between Server and Managers.
-Rsync?
+* Synchronize Downloads between server and managers.
+Add a streaming service for downloads.